-Last week, recession rates across the Everglades Protection Area (EPA) remained mostly within the good range.
-However, southern WCA-3A-an important region for wading bird foraging as the dry season progresses-continues to experience elevated recession rates.
-Currently, recession rates in WCA-3A North remain moderate, with conditions appearing favorable for triggering white ibis nesting at the Alley North colony.
-Also, in northern WCA-3A, conditions are reasonably supportive of wood stork nesting success, with expected foraging habitat available in WCAs 3A, 2A, and 1.
-However, the outlook for stork and white ibis nesting success in WCA-3A is poor, as low water depths and the current rate of dry-down is expected to result in deteriorating foraging conditions, likely leading to nest abandonment as seen recently in Everglades National Park (ENP).
+Last week, recession rates across the Everglades Protection Area (EPA) were within the good or fair range.
+However, southern WCA-3A-an important region for wading bird foraging as the dry season progresses-continues to experience recession rates that are too fast to maintain depths needed for wading bird foraging throughout the nesting season.
+Recession rates in WCA-3A North increased last week, however the stage target of 9.4' NGVD29 at gauge 63 was met on March 15, 2025, supporting nesting at the Alley North Colony.
+Also in northern WCA-3A, conditions are reasonably supportive of wood stork nesting activity, with expected foraging habitat available in WCAs 3A, 2A, and 1.
+However, the outlook for stork and white ibis nesting success in WCA-3A is poor, as low water depths and the current rate of dry-down is expected to result in deteriorating foraging conditions, likely leading to nest abandonment.
 Slower recession rates in these areas would improve nesting prospects for both wood storks and white ibis.
 Meanwhile, water depths in Taylor Slough and salinities in Florida Bay remain well-positioned for this point in the dry season.
 Florida Bay's minimum flows and levels (MFL) metrics also remain well outside of harmful thresholds.